SupriyaPrabhu27/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

 # Name: SUPRIYA PRABHU
 # Reg no: 24001111

-# EXPERIMENT NO 5 Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
+# EXPERIMENt 5:- Monitoring soil moisture value in Thing speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.